asrampasso/academic_website/content/teaching_portfolio/_index.md

 Welcome to my Teaching Portfolio!

-In here, I share more details about my teaching experience and examples of materials that I prepared.
+In here, I share details about my teaching experiences and examples of materials that I prepared.
 This includes:
  - Teaching Statement.
- - DEI Statement.
+ - Diversity, Equity, and Inclusion Statement.
+ - My experience as a Graduate Teaching Assistant and Student Evaluations.
- - Details about the courses I taught as a Graduate Teaching Assistant.
+ - My experience as a Graduate Teaching Fellow in the Center for Teaching Innovation at Cornell University.
- - Summary of my student evaluations.
+ - Other teaching experiences (Guest Lecturer, Volunteer Teacher in Adult Education, and High School Teaching Assistant).
  - Sample Lesson Plan (including sample slides and handout).
  - Sample Lecture (including sample slides).